 The tax revenue is given by the shaded area, which we obtain by multiplying the tax per unit by the total quantity sold Qt.
 The tax incidence on the consumers is given by the difference between the price paid Pc and the initial equilibrium price Pe.
 The tax incidence on the sellers is given by the difference between the initial equilibrium price Pe and the price they receive after the tax is introduced Pp. In Figure 5.10 (a), the tax burden falls disproportionately on the sellers, and a larger proportion of the tax revenue (the shaded area) is due to the resulting lower price received by the sellers than by the resulting higher prices paid by the buyers.
 Figure 5.10 (b) describes the example of the tobacco excise tax where the supply is more elastic than demand.
 The tax incidence now falls disproportionately on consumers, as shown by the large difference between the price they pay, Pc, and the initial equilibrium price, Pe.
 Sellers receive a lower price than before the tax, but this difference is much smaller than the change in consumers' price.
 From this analysis one can also predict whether a tax is likely to create a large revenue or not.
 The more elastic the demand curve, the more likely that consumers will reduce quantity instead of paying higher prices.
+The more elastic the supply curve, the more likely that sellers will reduce the quantity sold, instead of taking lower prices.
 In a market where both the demand and supply are very elastic, the imposition of an excise tax generates low revenue.